AmolPardeshi99/Nearbuy/README.md

 ## Ending Notes:
 In our humble attempt to clone the [Nearbuy.com](www.nearbuy.com) App we tried our best to achieve the preciseness with whatever limited knowledge we possess.
 I hope you liked our efforts.
-If you want to check out the repository and try it yourself, please go to https://github.com/AmolPardeshi99/Nearbuy.git and fork the rep
+If you want to check out the repository and try it yourself, please go to https://github.com/AmolPardeshi99/Nearbuy.git and fork the repo